Lady Jeeps, Mohawks’ Marshall win at SOC XC - Portsmouth Daily Times

 Allen, who was fourth last season at Eastern, was the only other of the 52 finishers which ran in under 22:40 —as she ran right with Cochenour, and was nine seconds (21:53) behind her.

-Wheelersburg senior Amanda Salmons was sixth in 22:56, and Northwest senior Brooke Shope was seventh in 23 minutes even —as Sammons secured seventh last year and Shope third.
+Wheelersburg senior Amanda Salmons was sixth in 22:56, and Northwest senior Brooke Shope was seventh in 23 minutes even —as Salmons secured seventh last year and Shope third.

 Cisco, Cochenour, Allen, Kreischer, Mantell, Salmons and Shope all made up the first-team all-conference club —with only the Lady Jeep freshmen not repeating from a year ago.